 James G. Knight

 Jamie Knight is a partner working out of both the Hamilton and Toronto offices of Filion Wakely Thorup Angeletti LLP, and living in beautiful Niagara-on-the-Lake.
 Jamie has over 30 years of experience representing management in labour and employment law, including numerous appearances before the courts, arbitration boards, labour relations tribunals, as well as participating in adjudications in human rights, employment standards and health and safety matters.
 Jamie also has extensive experience in collective bargaining and assisting employers in interacting with trade unions, including defending against union organizing campaigns.
-Jamie’s clients are in various sectors, including manufacturing, entertainment, services, municipalities, health
+Jamie’s clients are in various sectors, including manufacturing, entertainment, services, municipalities, health care, and financial services.

 In 2017, Jamie was named the Canadian HR Reporter 2017 Employment Lawyer of the Year, as selected by Canadian Lawyer Magazine.
 In addition to a prestigious Band 1 ranking in Chambers Global and Chambers Canada, Jamie has maintained a high ranking for many years in other respected sources, including the Canadian Legal Lexpert Directory (in the categories of Employment Law and Labour Relations ), the Martindale-Hubbell Directory, Best Lawyers, and in Who’s Who Legal: Canada under the Management Labour and Employment practice area.